GoogleCloudPlatform/click-to-deploy/k8s/zookeeper/README.md

 container.
 If you enabled the option to export metrics to Stackdriver, the metrics are automatically exported to Stackdriver and visible in [Stackdriver Metrics Explorer](https://cloud.google.com/monitoring/charts/metrics-explorer).

-The name of each metric starts with the application's name, which you define in the `APP_INSTANCE_NAME` environment variable.
+Metrics are labeled with `app.kubernetes.io/name`, which uses the app's name as defined in the `APP_INSTANCE_NAME` environment variable.

-The exporting option might not be available for GKE on-prem clusters.
+The export option may not be available for GKE on-prem clusters.

 > Note: Stackdriver has [quotas](https://cloud.google.com/monitoring/quotas) for
 > the number of custom metrics created in a single GCP project.
 If the quota is
 > met, additional metrics might not show up in the Stackdriver Metrics Explorer.

-You can remove existing metric descriptors using [Stackdriver's REST API](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.metricDescriptors/delete).
+You can remove existing metric descriptors by using [Stackdriver's REST API](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.metricDescriptors/delete).

 # Scaling